What’s the latest average life expectancy in Singapore?

 - Female: 85.7 years

 Singapore has the 3rd highest life expectancy in the world.
-And its life expectancy (total) is expected to increase to 85.4 years in the year 2040.
+And it’s expected to increase to 85.4 years in 2040.

-Although Singaporeans are living longer, they’re spending more time in ill-heath – 10.6 years.
+Unfortunately, although Singaporeans are living longer, they’re spending more time in ill-health – 10.6 years.

 The Data We Analysed